The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 III.
 The Endurance of the Gaze

 There is no escape for the construct.
 The film ends not with a deletion, but with an agonizing continuation.
 The virtual JG accepts his role as a fetish object for his creator.
-The final shot is a slow, agonizing push-in on his face as he forces his mouth into the mandatory "guarded enjoyment" of the anti-smile protocol, a prisoner within his own rendered flesh.
+The final shot is a slow, agonizing push-in on his face as he forces his mouth into the mandatory suppressed reaction of his rendering constraints, a prisoner within his own rendered flesh.

 References